govirtuo/cfcr/README.md

 # **C**loud**f**lare **C**erts **R**enewer

-`cfcr` is an utility that updates OVH TXT records when needed in order for Cloudflare Advanced Edge Certificates to be renewed.
+`cfcr` is an utility that updates TXT records when needed in order for Cloudflare Advanced Edge Certificates to be renewed.
 When using Let's Encrypt provider, this operation must be done manually every 3 months, which end up being time-consuming.

 ## Usage